zhekov90/Databases-Advanced-Entity-Framework-Core/README.md

 # Entity Framework Core February 2021
-This repository contains tasks resolved with C# and Entity Framework Core.
+This repository contains tasks resolved with C# and EF Core.
 The C# DB Module (January 2021 - April 2021) is part of the Software Engineer program at Software University, Bulgaria.

 # Topics:
 ADO.NET<br/>